Keldo/DevCompressionTool/README.md

 Build either Debug or Release

 # Using DCT
- Copy your project folder to teh DCT root
+ Copy your project folder to the DCT root

  Run DCT.exe